flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ![MCDU Server Command Window](../assets/mcdu-server/mcdu-server-cmd-window.png "MCDU Server Command Window")

 !!! warning "IP Address for Remote Device"
     The IP address shown for the remote device might be incorrect.
-The tool pics the first local address it finds put there is a chance that you need to use a different ip address to reach your PC.
+The tool chooses the first local address it finds put there is a chance that you need to use a different IP address to reach your PC.

     Details see in chapter [Browser on Remote Device](#browser-on-remote-device)